Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 No...
 Unless you want to.

 - I want to read and send messages using the API, what projects do that?
 A person came to me to ask a few questions about my script and they notified me they are making an API wrapper for reading and sending messages in your Kick chat.
-If you want to check it out go to https://github.com/phazejeff/kick.com-api-python, though note that as of writing this the script is not available and is WIP (work-in-progress).
+I linked a working API wrapper at the end of this file.

 - Can I install this script as a package using PIP?
 No, I cannot be bothered to find a way to make this into a PIP package, you can only use this by downloading the project files and modifying the script.py file.

+- Is this a virus?
+No, but good that you're being cautious.
+For your own safety make sure to review this script (and any script you get in the future) to make sure it won't perform malicious actions on your device.
+Stay safe out there!